davidwesst/blog/game-portfolio-evaluation-2020/index.md

     - GitHub GameOff
     - Ludum Dare
     - Video
-excerpt: "Ludum Dare 47, a weekend long global gamejam, is coming up in a few weeks.
+description: "Ludum Dare 47, a weekend long global gamejam, is coming up in a few weeks.
 In order to prep for the event, I decided to take the time for review and reflect on my game portfolio to see what I learning objective and goals I can set for myself."
 ---